mk48/mkumaran.net/content/blog/2020/ActiveMQCsharp/index.md

             // Create a Session
             this.session = connection.CreateSession(AcknowledgementMode.AutoAcknowledge);

-            // Create the destination (Topic or Queue) IDestination destination = this.session.GetQueue("testqueue");
+            // Get the destination (Topic or Queue) IDestination destination = this.session.GetQueue("testqueue");

             // Create a MessageProducer from the Session to the Topic or Queue